 Flight Component - A hydrofoil is simply another name for a wing.
 In our context, a hydrofoil is a board that you stand on with a wing (or foil) underneath it.
 Similar to a plane taking off, as the board travels faster and faster through the water and water flows faster and faster over the foil, it increasingly generates lift.
 When the foil has produced enough lift to offset the weight of the rider and the board, you break free of the water and begin to fly!

-Drag Component - When any boat, kayak, or board travels through the water, there is surface tension between the water and the vessel that generates the drag.
-(The amount of drag generated is called your drag coefficient and varies based on hull shape/size.)
+Drag Component - When any boat, kayak, or board travels through the water, there is surface tension between the water and the vessel that is generating the drag.
+(The amount of drag generated is called your "drag coefficient" and varies based on hull shape/size.)
 This drag limits your speed and increases as you go faster through the water.
 When you introduce the foil and begin flying above the water, this surface tension goes away and your drag coefficient goes virtually to zero.
 With zero drag, your speed and maneuverability increase, and it takes considerably less force to make you go.
 This is why hydrofoils are so efficient and fun to ride.

 A hydrofoil is made up of four components: board, mast, fuselage, and wings (or foil).
 The wings attach to the fuselage, the fuselage attaches to the bottom of the mast, the mast attaches to the bottom of the board, and then you stand on the board.

 Board - The board is the platform you stand on while riding.
 Boards can range in size from extremely small and light with no flotation (volume) to full on paddle boards with lots of flotation that are extremely stable and allow you to stand.
 The shape, size, and weight of the board has a big effect on how a hydrofoil performs.